 Zig Zag Braids

 Men with thicker hair, be they natural-haired guys or lads with Jewfro, have more styling freedom when it comes to creating unique braids design for men.
 Since their texture sits firmly when it’s braided, it allows experimenting with the size, shape, density, and pattern of the braids.
 This awesome zig-zag design, for example, is only the beginning of what you can rock with your natural mane.

 You never know what can inspire you for your next braid-appointment, and that’s the best thing about it.
-It can be anything from geometric abstract design to a creative symbol - it’s all about your imagination.
+It can be anything from geometric abstract design to creative symbols of nature - it’s all about your imagination.